 Thesis and Final Examination.
-The candidate is required to take a final oral examination covering his or her doctoral thesis and its significance and relation to his or her major field.
-This final examination will be given not less than two weeks after the doctoral thesis has been presented in final form, and prior to its approval.
-This examination must be taken at least four weeks before the commencement at which the degree is to be granted.
+The candidate shall undergo a broad oral examination in the field, to include the subspecialty represented by the thesis, and the significance of its findings to the field.
+This oral examination will be administered at least two weeks after the doctoral thesis has been presented in final form so that the examining committee has sufficient time to review its content.
+This examination must be taken at least three weeks prior to the date on which the degree will be officially conferred.

 Graduate students majoring in other fields may elect a minor in applied physics.
 In addition to general Institute requirements, the student must complete with a grade of B- or higher 81 units of courses in applied physics above the 100 level, excluding APh 200.
 Students cannot use courses required by their major option in fulfillment of this requirement.

-The student's proposed program must be approved by the option representative in applied physics, who will review the proposed course of study.
+Students interested in a minor must receive prior approval from the option representative in applied physics, who will review and approve the proposed course of study.
 It is recommended that this course of study include advanced courses spanning different subfields of applied physics.